Welcome to today's edition of the Rush 24-7 podcast.

 Meanwhile, the Democrats are lying low after their health care victory from Reuters.

-The week after passing landmark health care reform and handing Obama an important victory, members of the U.S. Congress returned to their home districts for a recess to face constituents and justify their votes after bruising legislative battle while Obama made flying visits across the country to tout it.
+The week after passing landmark health care reform and handing Obama an important victory, members of the U.S. Congress returned to their home districts for a recess to face constituents and justify their votes after a bruising legislative battle.

 Well, if the health care bill is so marvelous and so wonderful, why are they lying low out there?

-One Democrat, some guy from Ohio, uh has canceled a town hall meeting because he got a letter to death threat.
+One Democrat, some guy from Ohio, has canceled a town hall meeting because he got a letter, a death threat.

-Uh and of course, this is the kind of news the Democrats are fundraising off of.
+And of course, this is the kind of news that Democrats are fundraising off of.

-Uh, that that parade of Congressmen marching through the Tea Party protesters on Sunday of the health care passage in the House of Representatives, Pelosi carrying that giant gavel.
+And I've mentioned before, well, last week, that parade of congressmen marching through the Tea Party protesters on Sunday of the health care passage in the House of Representatives, Pelosi carrying that giant gavel.

-Jesse Jackson Jr. videotaping the whole thing on his cell phone, uh, recording it, video on his cell phone, trying to get the footage of uh misbehavior.
+And they were trying, Jesse Jackson Jr. videotaping the whole thing on his cell phone, recording it, video on his cell phone, trying to get footage of misbehavior.

 They didn't, so they had to make it all up.

-Emmanuel Cleaver reports were that he was spat upon, but he's been interviewed in Kansas City, WDAF.
+Emmanuel Cleaver, reports were that he was spat upon, that he's been interviewed in Kansas City, WDAF.

 He will not talk about the incident.